- What degrees and concentrations do you offer?

 - I do not have teacher certification.
 May I still apply to the Principalship Program?

-No. This program requires teacher certification and 4 years of classroom teaching experience.
+No. This program requires teacher certification and two years of classroom teaching experience.

 - I already have a master’s degree.
 May I just take a few courses in the Principalship Program for certification purposes only?